ucsb-cs148-s21/1pm-t8-bike/docs/DESIGN.md

 ![image](https://user-images.githubusercontent.com/60118889/119941548-9b0e8200-bf45-11eb-84c3-4c0c70962e50.png)

-### Lost and Found Page: User can publish a card with information about an item they lost
+### Lost and Found Page: This page contains a list of all lost items to date.

 ![image](https://user-images.githubusercontent.com/60118889/119937969-7d8ae980-bf40-11eb-9691-25457b72a6a2.png)

-### Forum Page: Users are able to create posts to discuss with each other in four different categories (Announcements, Crash Report, Lost and Found, Other)
+### Forum Page: Users are able to see and filter existing posts in four different categories (Announcements, Crash Report, Lost and Found, Other)
 * Basic Layout: Overview of all the posts and button to create post.
 Can view comments on post as well.
 Need to be signed in to create a post.

 ![image](https://user-images.githubusercontent.com/60118889/119940510-2555e680-bf44-11eb-94ed-7d3c37ae0fd0.png)